 In class, open Solfeg.io and log in.
 Bring up the song you’ve chosen.
 You can see the full score, including vocal and instrumental parts and chord symbols.
 Solfeg.io can be used to teach all parts of the music with the minus one feature.
 Students can follow the score and won’t get lost, as it moves along with the music.

 To work on a short section of the music, you can loop it.
 Press the loop button when the section you want to loop starts, and press the same button again when it finishes.
 Solfeg.io will automatically loop the section you have selected over and over again.
 To stop looping simple select the x button.
-To slow down and practise a song at reduced tempo, simple press the - button at the top of the player.
+To slow down and practice a song at reduced tempo, simply press the - button at the top of the player.
 To increase the tempo back to the original speed, press the + button.

 On the left you have the parts of the song:

 All these can be soloed or muted, and increased or decreased in volume.
 You can skip to anywhere in the music by clicking on the score, or anywhere along the bar that shows the schema of the whole song.
 If you want to quickly go back to the beginning of the song, simply press the back arrow at the top of the player.

 Solfeg.io is a brilliant resource for teaching students the music they already love in a whole class setting.
 Enthusiastic students can then go home and open the Solfeg.io app themselves to carry on practicing.